CanvasPod/Canvas/Pods/URBMediaFocusViewController/README.md

 The project uses ARC and targets iOS 7.0+.

-**NOTE:** This project has been updated to work with and tested against iOS 6.
+**NOTE:** This project has been updated to work with and tested against iOS 6 (when compiling using Xcode 5+).
 However, the UIDynamics features are only support in iOS 7+.

 ## Usage Examples